Program Review Five-Year Cycle

 - The primary reviewer edits and finalizes the review summary, including the final recommendation of the Council and its follow-up actions and suggestions.

-- The relevant Associate Provost edits and collates the final review summaries and submits them for action by the Board of Governors at their April or June meeting.
+- The Associate Provost for Curriculum and Assessment edits and collates the final review summaries and submits them for action by the Board of Governors at their April or June meeting.

 - Programs receive the summary review with requested follow-up actions and suggestions